An exit strategy is necessary to:

 It should be a ‘front end’ activity created before the contract is signed.
 This may appear counterintuitive.
 However without a well thought out strategy (which is consistent with your overall sourcing strategy) your Organisation risks:

-- becoming stuck in an unsatisfactory contract relationship or
+- Becoming stuck in an unsatisfactory contract relationship;

 Having an exit strategy at the start of a supplier relationship means not only that your Organisation’s needs will be included into the contract, but that the supplier will have a clear road map through to contract close (this is particularly supportive for smaller business who may rely heavily on public sector contracts).
 The exit strategy should also include what would happen in the case of early termination and so help to ensure there will be minimum business and customer disruption if the relationship were terminated.